James Robson (academic)

-Biography
+Education and career

 Robson received his BA in religious studies from the University of California, Santa Barbara in 1987, and thereafter studied in China, Japan, and Taiwan for several years before pursuing his PhD at Stanford University.
 After completing his doctorate in 2002, he worked at Williams College from 2002–2004, and University of Michigan from 2004–2008, where he received tenure in 2008.
 Robson became a Harvard faculty in 2008 and was promoted to full professor in 2012.

+In January 2024, Helena Kolenda, chair of the Harvard-Yenching Institute board of trustees, announced Robson as the Institute's new director, effective July 1, 2024, succeeding Elizabeth J. Perry.

+Robson's Chinese name is Luo Bosong (羅柏松 (Luó Bósōng)).

+Awards

 Robson's book Power of Place: The Religious Landscape of the Southern Sacred Peak (Nanyue 南嶽) in Medieval China (Harvard University Asia Center, 2009) received the Stanislas Julien Prize for 2010 by the French Academy of Inscriptions and Belles-Lettres [Prix Stanislas Julien by the Académie des Inscriptions et Belles-Lettres (Institut de France)] and the 2010 Toshihide Numata Book Prize in Buddhism.